decretist/Dissertation/Chapter4/chapter4.md

 also greater than 1.4369, 1.1931, 1.4345, 1.1875, 1.1924, 1.6218,
 and 1.2323.
-(In each row, the entry corresponding to the Delta distance between the subcorpus of unknown authorship and itself is undefined, and is indicated by "NaN", an conventional abbreviation in numerical computing for "Not a Number".)
+(In each row, the entry corresponding to the Delta distance between the subcorpus of unknown authorship and itself is undefined, and is indicated by "NaN," an conventional abbreviation in numerical computing for "Not a Number.")

 For each of the thirteen subcorpora excluding cases, the value for the Burrows's Delta distance between that subcorpus and the cases